Correlation between multiple scattering angle and ionization energy loss for fast electrons: Moderate energy transfers. Large-thickness and large- approximations

 \section{Moderate energy transfers.
 Large-thickness and large-$Z$ approximations}

-To gain a deeper insight into the structure of the solution, we need to directly scrutinize the behavior of the double integral (\ref{f=intdy-intds}) in different regimes, corresponding to two main probability concentration regions manifest in Figs. \ref{fig:PlotZ1}a, \ref{fig:PlotZ3}a.
-Each of those regions may be characterized by its own inherent approximations, in which $\varphi_M$ and $\varphi_L$ can emerge in a natural way.
-Let us begin with the simpler case of the central region, where the bulk of the probability resides.
+Turning to investigation of the distribution function by regions, let us begin with the simpler case of the central region, where the bulk of the probability resides.

-The central region is populated primarily by events consisting of a sequence of many sufficiently probable soft scatterings in a thick target.
-At derivation of our generic Eq. (\ref{f=intdy-intds}), it was taken into account that under conditions of multiple scattering, typical contributing values of $b$ and $ s $ tend to zero with the increase of the target thickness.
-That has already brought $\Omega_{el}$ to a small-$y$ limiting form, although after passage to the reduced variable $y$, typical values of the latter decrease only logarithmically.
+This region (see Figs. \ref{fig:PlotZ1}a, \ref{fig:PlotZ3}a) is populated primarily by events consisting of a sequence of many sufficiently probable soft scatterings in a thick target.
+At derivation of generic Eq. (\ref{f=intdy-intds}), it was already taken into account that under conditions of multiple scattering, typical contributing values of $b$ and $ s $ tend to zero with the increase of the target thickness.
+That has brought $\Omega_{el}$ to a small-$y$ limiting form, although typical values of the \emph{reduced} variable $y$ decrease only logarithmically.
 As for $\Omega_{in}$, it involves $\text{Ein}$ and an exponential function depending on the ratio $y/4Zu$.
-Since that ratio in turn depends on $u$, it can be arbitrarily large or small.
-But if we demand $\lambda$ to be bounded from above, typical values of $u$ are non-vanishing.
-Therewith, at typical $y\underset{y_0\to\infty}\to0$, typical values of arguments $y/4Zu$ of functions entering $\Omega_{in}$ tend to zero.
-In order to keep track of the correlation, we need to develop $\Omega_{in}$ in this ratio to the next-to-leading, 1st order.
+Being inversely proportional to $u$, which varies from $0$ to $\infty$, this ratio can be arbitrarily large or small.
+But in the presently considered central kinematic region, $\lambda$ is supposed to be limited (not too far from typical).
+Then, typical values of $u$ must be non-vanishing, and at typical $y\underset{y_0\to\infty}\to0$, contributing values of arguments $y/4Zu$ of functions entering $\Omega_{in}$ tend to zero.
+In order to retain the correlation, we develop $\Omega_{in}$ in this ratio to the next-to-leading, 1st order.
 Utilizing (\ref{Sigmain0u}) and the value of the derivative

 we expand

 Grouping (\ref{Sigmain-NLO-y}) with the rest of the terms in the exponent,